RfidResearchGroup/proxmark3/README.md

 I recently added a docker container on Docker HUB.
 You find it here: https://hub.docker.com/r/iceman1001/proxmark3/ Follow those instructions to get it up and running.
 No need for the old proxspace-environment anymore.

+I also published a video on youtube, to show how you should use this docker container. https://www.youtube.com/watch?v=b5Zta89Cf6Q

 ##Buying a proxmark3
 The Proxmark 3 device is available for purchase (assembled and tested) from the following locations: